dspydev/python-projects/restaurant-recommendation-system/README.md

 # Conclusion

 Throughout this case study, I developed a content-based recommendation system for restaurants using the TripAdvisor dataset, focusing on restaurant types as the primary feature.
 By extracting features using TfidfVectorizer and measuring similarities using cosine similarity, I was able to create a function that recommends 10 restaurants similar to a given input.
-I also explored alternative methods, such as collaborative filtering and hybrid recommender systems, that could potentially improve recommendation quality.

 # Next Steps